jreisinger/docs/blog/2023-01-02-practical-cloud-security-overview.md

 # Security areas

-Second, you have to care about many things because the weakest link in the chain of interconnected systems can get exploited (security is a systems property).
+Second, you have to care about many things because the weakest link in the chain of interconnected components can get exploited (security is a systems property).
 Not to get overwhelmed one might create some abstractions in the form of distinct areas to cover.

 ## Governance and risk management